amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

-The `SimpleState` already implements a bunch of stuff for us, like the `update` and `handle_event` methods that you would have to implement yourself were you using just a simple `State`.
+The `SimpleState` already implements a bunch of stuff for us, like the `update` and `handle_event` methods that you would have to implement yourself were you using just a regular `State`.
 In particular, the default implementation for `handle_event` returns `Trans::Quit` when a close signal is received from your operating system, like when you press the close button in your graphical environment.
 This allows the application to quit as needed.
+The default implementation for `update` then just returns `Trans::None`, signifying that nothing is supposed to happen.

 Now that we know we can quit, let's add some code to actually get things started!
 We'll start with our `main` function, and we'll have it return a